Posts Tagged ‘Indian Cooking’

 Shown below is the rest of the ingredients – fresh spinach.

 Start by rinsing the mung beans.
-Rinse them about 5 or 6 times, straining through a mesh colander after each rinsing.
+Rinse them a few times until the water is clear, straining through a mesh colander after each rinsing.

 Add 5 cups of water to the rinsed mung beans plus 1/4 tsp. of turmeric and 1 tsp. of salt.
 We are using sea salt.
 Place the pot over a high flame then cover and bring to a boil.
 After it comes to a boil, turn the flame way way down and cook slowly for 1 1/2 hours.
 Cook it over a low flame to get a creamy texture.
 Cover it with a lid while cooking.